Valaa-Technologies/valaa-vault/packages/script/README.md

-# @valos/script extends Javascript with ValaaRAEM as `ValaaScript`
+# @valos/script extends Javascript with ValOS-RAEM as `ValaaScript`

 ValaaScript is a semantic, non-syntactic extension of Javascript which seamlessly integrates Valaa resources with the Javascript object model.
-Bridges the gap between Javascript model and ValaaRAEM by considerably extending the schema.
+Bridges the gap between Javascript model and ValOS-RAEM by considerably extending the schema.
 Provides an implementation for ValaaScript via transpiling into VALK kueries as an intermediate language.